-Hardcover bound books offer many advantages over other types of binding, but two stand out above all else – quality and durability.
-Hardcover books are built to last.
-Whether they sit on the bookshelf unread for long periods of time or receive constant use, they are made to withstand the test of time.
+There are many benefits of hardcover books over other types of binding like paperback, but two stand out above all else – quality and durability.
+But, how long do hardcover books last?
+Let’s just say that, whether they sit on the bookshelf unread for long periods of time or receive constant use, they are made to withstand the test of time.

-Hardcover binding also stands out from all other binding options in its ability to give books their own unique look and feel.
-This is accomplished by offering a wide variety of finishing options not available with other types of binding.
+Compared to other options like perfect binding, hardcover binding stands out for a variety of reasons, including its ability to give books their own unique look and feel.
+This is accomplished by offering a wide variety of special finishing options not available with other types of binding.

-A book needs to have between 30 to 400 pages in your file to be suitable for hardcover binding.
+Your manuscript needs to have between 30 to 400 pages to reap the benefits of hardcover books binding.
 As long as it meets these parameters, hardcover binding offers a high degree of versatility, making it ideal for almost any type of printing project.
-It is especially appropriate for books that will be treasured for years, such as yearbooks, art books, coffee table books, and children’s books.
-It is also the binding of choice for professional books including law books, medical texts, engineering or architectural books.
-Hard-cover binding is also a good choice for self-published books, as it lends an aura of credibility and a touch of class to the finished product.
+You’ll find it is especially appropriate for different types of hardcover books that will be treasured for years, such as yearbooks, art books, coffee table books, and children’s books.
+It is also the binding of choice for professional books, including law books, medical texts, engineering, or architectural books.
+Hard-cover binding is also a good choice for self-published books, as it lends an aura of credibility for authors and a touch of class to the finished product.

 When to choose hardback binding

-Now we get down to answering the question: when is the right time to choose hardcover binding?
+Now that we know the benefits of hardcover books, we get down to answering the question: when is the right time to choose hardcover binding?
 The answer depends on a number of factors.
 At Printivity, we recommend going with a hardcover binding when you want a book that will: